Hungry Healthy Happy

 • Put the chunks 600 g Chicken breast into a large bowl.

-• In a separate bowl, mix together 1 pinch Sea salt and black pepper,2 teaspoon Paprika,1 teaspoon Ground cumin,2 teaspoon Garam masala,1 teaspoon Garlic powder,1 teaspoon Ground turmeric,1 teaspoon Onion powder and 1 teaspoon Mild chilli powder.
+• In a separate bowl, mix together 1 pinch Sea salt and ground black pepper,2 teaspoon Paprika,1 teaspoon Ground cumin,2 teaspoon Garam masala,1 teaspoon Garlic powder,1 teaspoon Ground turmeric,1 teaspoon Onion powder and 1 teaspoon Mild chilli powder.

 • Mix well, cover and put in the fridge for at least 30 minutes.